eikek/docspell/website/site/content/docs/install/nix.md

 - joex
 - consumedir

-The `consumedir` module defines a systemd unit that starts the `consumedir.sh` script to watch one or more directories for new files.
+The `consumedir` module defines a systemd unit that starts the `dsc watch` command to watch one or more directories for new files.

 You need to import the `release.nix` file as described above in your `configuration.nix` and then append the docspell module to your list of